 Talking to strangers at an event can be intimidating, and it’s helpful to remember that most people are initially shy when approaching an event booth.
 Creating a space that is friendly and inviting helps break down that barrier.

-MAYO solar company advisor Kevin Eigel said his former company, Ecohouse Solar, frequently attended events.
-He found investing the thought, time and budget into good signage and displays was worth it.
+Ecohouse Solar, frequently attended events.
+They found investing the thought, time and budget into good signage and displays was worth it.

-“Booths that drew the most people in had really clear signage,” said Eigel.
+“Booths that drew the most people in had really clear signage,” said Ecohouse.
 “Create something where they immediately get it and they know what you’re doing and can see it from far away.”

 Have Staff That Know Their Stuff